jose-techcode/BOT_Luamod/README.md

 # 13. Notes

 In the future, a SQL database may be added.
+Tests of new technologies or features may appear.